What is the easiest, nonsensical skill endorsement that you can get on Linkedin? Hands down! It’s MS Office. Or being a bit more specific MS Word.

 4. Guide Vision Impaired Users With Extra Direction

 Although not applicable to all applications, compliances like 508 are a mandatory addition to Enterprise software.
 The compliance ensures that the product can be used by visually impaired users without much difficulty.

 Interactive tooltip with 508 compliance enables screen readers to provide text-to-speech and Braille output which guides users on the platform.

 Bonus tip: Whatfix is a 508 compliant performance support solution.
-You can find more information on the compliance here.
+You can find more information on compliance here.